|

 on Advice: The only thing to do with good advice

 is pass it on.
 It is never any use to oneself.
 Wilkie's Law: A good slogan can stop analysis for fifty years.
+William James’s Rule: A great many people think they are thinking when they are really rearranging their prejudices.
 William's Query: If a husband speaks deep in the forest and his wife isn't there to hear him, is he still wrong?
 Williams and Holland's Law: If enough data is collected, anything may be proven by statistical methods.
 Willoughby's Law: When you try to prove to someone that a machine won't work, it will.
 Wilson's

 Law: A person's rank is inverse relation to the

-non-stop at home will adamantly refuse to utter a word when requested to
+non-stop at home will adamantly refuse Wolf's Law:

-demonstrate for an audience.
-Wolf's Law of Planning: A good place to start from is where you are.
-Wolinski's Law: Teamwork is wasting half of one's time explaining to others why they are wrong.
+Idealism is what precedes experience; cynicism is what follows Wolinski's Law: Teamwork is wasting half of one's time explaining to others why they are wrong.
 Wolter's Law: If you have the time you won't have the money.
 If you have the money, you won't have the time.
-Woodington's Law of Gifts: The toy with the most potential for driving you crazy will become your child's favorite.
+Wooden's Rule: Don't let what you cannot do interfere with what you can do Woodington's Law of Gifts: The toy with the most potential for driving you crazy will become your child's favorite.
 Woodside's Grocery Principle: The bag that breaks is the one with the eggs.
 Worker's Dilemma: 1.
 No matter how much you do, you'll never do

 enough.
 Wright's First Law of Quality: Quality is inversely proportional to